curriculum information

 Real World Application:

-Students will apply their skills in real-world projects like creating backing tracks for YouTube videos, podcast intros, advertisement music, and even video game scoring.
+Students will apply their skills in real-world projects like creating backing tracks for YouTube videos, producing podcasts, creating product ads, and even scoring a video game.
 These projects cross articulate with the fields of visual art, communication, and creative writing, offering students a chance to design, write, and produce their own creative content.

 Flexible and Accessible:

-• No need for external equipment; the course is fully "in-the-box," requiring only a device and headphones.
+No need for external equipment; the course is fully "in-the-box," requiring only student devices and headphones.

 Core Curriculum Map